Need help with other JFrog products?

 Increased the Number of Distributed Binaries in a Release Bundle

-We have increased the number of binaries that can be included in a release bundle version from 3K to 100K.
+We have significantly increased the number of binaries that can be included in a release bundle version.

 Ubuntu 16.04 Support